 On my Nook Color running Cyanogenmod, inside Settings, Performance, there’s a mysterious setting called I/O Scheduler.
 Storage performance (I guess I can’t call it disk performance anymore) is critical to overall system performance, but it’s also easy to get wrong.
 I assumed the default setting, something called cfq, was optimal.

 I’ve talked before about how to disable animation in Cyanogenmod 10.x, but I’ve done a few other things to conserve some scarce system resources on my gigahertz-ish, half-gig Nook Color.
 If you’re running Cyanogenmod on a phone that’s a couple of years old, these tricks can help you too.
+Here are some tricks to speed up Android.
 Read more

 So I have Cyanogenmod 10.3 running on a Nook Color that I use as a secondary tablet.
 It’s outmoded, but still useful enough that I want to keep it around.
 But a week or two ago, it suddenly started to lag really badly.
 So I looked into it a little bit.